An all-hive mead uses the cappings after harvesting the honey and some old combs with plenty of pollen too; nutrients for the yeast.

 Dissolve 8kg of cappings in half a bucket of warm water at 40oC.
-Brake two old broodcombs into the mixture.
+Break two old broodcombs into the mixture.

 Leave the mixture overnight for the wild fermentation to start.
-Stir vigorously with a long handled plastic spoon and got the temperature back to 40oC, filling the bucket to about two-thirds full.
+Stir vigorously with a long handled plastic spoon and get the temperature back to 40oC, filling the bucket or carboy to about two-thirds full.

-Measured the specific gravity with a hydrometer; it was difficult due to the thick nature of the wort, but appeared to be about 1.050.
+I measured the specific gravity with a hydrometer; it may be difficult due to the thick nature of the wort but appeared to be about 1.050.